 Alzheimer’s disease (AD) is a slowly progressive dementia characterized by cognitive decline and behavioral changes.
 Pathological changes in the brain include atrophy of the cerebral cortex (particularly in the mesial temporal and temporoparietal lobes), the presence of neurofibrillary tangles and senile (amyloid) plaques, a loss of cholinergic neurons in the brain, and reduced activity of choline acetyltransferase (the enzyme responsible for acetylcholine production) in the cerebral cortex and hippocampus.
 Pathogenesis is not well understood but involves neurotoxicity, inflammation, and, likely, apoptosis.

-The disease typically progresses from mild memory impairment to severe cognitive loss with personality/behavioral changes.
+The disease typically progresses from mild memory impairment to severe cognitive loss with personality and behavioral changes.
 The patient often experiences language problems (particularly with generation of nouns [dysnomia]), and spatial disorientation is common.
 AD reduces life expectancy by as much as 50% following initial diagnosis.
 AD is the sixth leading cause of death among US adults.

 Evidence suggests that AD is associated with the following: